-In the context of a flow, an export is a flow step that retrieves data from an application.
-You can think of an export as the source application that supplies the initial data at the beginning of a flow.
+An export is a flow step that retrieves data from a source application to serve as the initial data at the beginning of a flow.
 An export retrieves information from an application, and an import deposits data into an application.
 A flow can have multiple export steps, but any complete flow must include at least one export, data loader, or webhook listener flow step.

 If your flow contains multiple exports, the data retrieved from each export application is kept independent and seperate from any other export data that passes through the flow.
 This means that any export data retrieved from one export step passes through all subsequent flow steps before the flow begins processing data from another export flow step.